Edgar Miller (artist)

 James Edgar Miller (1899–1993) was an American designer, painter, craftsman, master woodcarver and one of the nation's foremost stained-glass designers.
 He could sculpt and draw, and he was considered a pioneer in the use of graphic art in advertising.
 In the 1920s, he was called "the blond boy Michelangelo"; in the 1930s, "a new luminary" by Architecture Magazine; in the 1940s, "one of the most versatile artists in America."
-By the 1950s, he was the go-to guy for some of the nation's most successful industrial designers.
+By the 1950s, he was the go-to person for some of the nation's most successful industrial designers.

 Early life

 Miller's father, James Edgar Miller, was born in 1857 in Michigan's lumber country.
 He was related to Joaquin Miller (1837–1913), the well-known essayist, poet and Pony Express rider.
 He moved to what is now Idaho Falls, Idaho (then called Eagle Rock) in 1878 to open a small jewelry store after he became interested in watchmaking and engraving.
 Later on in his life he studied optometry and eventually became a beekeeper.
 His mother, Hester Elizabeth Gibson Martin, was born in 1864 in Missouri.
 She was a school teacher who taught the Choctaw Indians/People/Native Americans in the Oklahoma Territory; she eventually moved to Idaho to search for work with her brothers and sisters.
 One of Edgar's fond memories of her is when Hester took her kids alone to visit the Alaska-Yukon-Pacific Exposition, the World's Fair of 1909.
 Hester and James married in 1895 in Idaho Falls; they had five children: Lucille in 1897, (James) Edgar in 1899, Frank in 1900, Hester in 1903 and Fauntleroy in 1906 (known as Buddy or Eugene).